A DIY TV wall mount is a simple way to set up your entertainment center

 • Measure the distance between the top and bottom holes on each TV mounting arm.
 Mark two points in the center of each wall stud, corresponding to these holes.

 • Use a level to ensure the mounting holes for each arm are even.

-• Have someone help you hold the television up to the wall mount.
-Attach the
+• Use a friend to help you hold the wall mount.

 Tip: Remember the old adage, “mark twice, cut once.”
 That same rule applies to drilling in walls – check that the mounting holes are level twice before drilling.